-The purpose of this procedure is to prepare a high-titer mini-lysate then plate it on P. acnes to obtain the titer.
+The purpose of this procedure is to prepare a high-titer phage mini-lysate to use for electron microscopy and then plate it on P. acnes to obtain the titer.

-Materials Phage buffer 10 ml plastic syringe 0.22 μm syringe filter Sterile tubes Fresh P. acnes culture A Media plate 0.5% A Media Top Agar Sterile microcentrifuge tubes P200 & P20 micropipettors
+Materials

+Phage buffer

+10 ml plastic syringe

+0.22 μm syringe filter

+Sterile microfuge tubes

+Sterile glass tubes

+Fresh P. acnes culture

+A Media plate

+0.5% A Media Top Agar

+Sterile microcentrifuge tubes

+P100 & P10 micropipettors

 - 1. Wash your hands thoroughly with antibacterial soap and warm water, and put on a fresh pair of laboratory gloves. - 2.
 Retrieve the plate that you saved with a 'webbed' pattern of bacterial growth and lysis. - 3.
-Using a sterile pipette, flood the surface of this plate with about 4 ml of phage buffer. - 4.
+Using a sterile transfer pipette, flood the surface of this plate with about 4 ml of phage buffer. - 4.
 Incubate at room temperature for 1 hour.
-While the plate is incubating, obtain a sterile tube and label it with your team phage name and today's date. - 5.
+While the plate is incubating, proceed with steps 1-5 of the Spot Titer of Phage Lysate protocol on page 21. - 5.
 Using a fresh pipette, collect the buffer from your plates.
 Carefully tilt to collect as much as possible.
-Transfer the lysate to the sterile tube. - Attach a 0.22 μm syringe filter to a 10 ml syringe, and filter the lysate into a fresh sterile 15 ml conical tube (again labeled with your team phage name and date).
+Transfer the lysate to a sterile tube labeled with your team phage name and today's date. - 6.
+Attach a 0.22 μ m syringe filter to a 10 ml syringe, and filter the lysate into a fresh sterile glass tube (again labeled with your team phage name and date).
 Store this sample at 4°C. This is your filter-sterilized phage MINI-lysate. - 7.
 Discard the syringe and the filter into the proper waste containers.